juhakaup/CityBikeApp/README.md

 ## Database
 The application uses PostgreSQL database to store data.

 In order to use the app, you need to set up a database.
-If you already have PostgreSQL installed, or just want to use a local database, check the instructions for local setup.
+If you have PostgreSQL installed or prefer to use a local database, follow the local setup instructions.

 [Local database setup](documents/localdb.md)

-If you don't want to install additional software or just want to test the app, you can quickly setup a cloud based database.
+If you don't want to install extra software or want to test the app quickly, you can easily set up a cloud database, follow the cloud database setup instructions.

 [Cloud database setup](documents/railwaydb.md)

-## Adding station and journey data
+## Adding data to the database

 Download three datasets of journey data.
 The data is owned by City Bike Finland.